skimage, images are simply numpy arrays, which support a variety of

 |int32||-231 to 231 - 1|

-Note that float images are restricted to the range -1 to 1 even though the data type itself can exceed this range; all integer dtypes, on the other hand, have pixel intensities that can span the entire data type range.
-Currently, 64-bit (u)int images are not supported.
+Note that float images should be restricted to the range -1 to 1 even though the data type itself can exceed this range; all integer dtypes, on the other hand, have pixel intensities that can span the entire data type range.
+With a few exceptions, 64-bit (u)int images are not supported.

-Functions may choose to support only a subset of these data-types.
-In such a case, the input will be converted to the required type (if possible), and a warning message is printed to the log if a memory copy is needed.
+Although we aim to preserve the data range and type of input images, functions may support only a subset of these data-types.
+In such a case, the input will be converted to the required type (if possible), and a warning message printed to the log if a memory copy is needed.
 Type requirements should be noted in the docstrings.

 The following utility functions in the main package are available to developers and users: